 While this may not sound like much, it can make a major difference to new website owners who might not even be aware of what a CDN is (or that these exist).
 The inclusion could also play a part in the strong performance seen in Zyro hosted sites so far.

 For those of you who might have struggled with setting up and adding SSL in the past, Zyro handles that for you.
-Unlike many hosting provides where you need to deal with different SSL and handling methods, your Zyro site is automatically covered with an SSL.
+Unlike many hosting providers where you need to deal with different SSL and handling methods, your Zyro site is automatically covered with an SSL.

 That is correct – with zero effort on your part.
 The SSL may sound like a small thing, but it is absolutely vital for any modern website.
 In fact, many search engines today actively penalize sites without SSL.